For general information about the country profiles click here.

 - Taxes are raised and collected by both federal and state governments.
 Local governments are able to collect some local taxes (i.e. haulage, hawking, and markets) and they receive funding from the state government and a federal account allocation (CLGF, 2013).

-- States and local governments control approximately 50% of the government’s total revenues; approximately 20% is allocated for local governments (CLGF 2013).
+- States and local governments control approximately 50% of the government’s total revenues; approximately 20% is allocated to local governments (CLGF 2013).

 Civil society actors include